 According to Dave, foods make your muscle grow and fat burn.
-Right foods in the right quantity are necessary to make the most of your bodybuilding workouts, he claims, so he took inspiration from a fellow athletes that introduced him to a new world of nutrition that did not need to be boring and tasteless but was in fact mouth watering.
+Right foods in the right quantity are necessary to make the most of your bodybuilding workouts, he claims, so he took inspiration from fellow athletes that introduced him to a new world of nutrition that did not need to be boring and tasteless but was in fact mouth-watering.

-As he started practicing every day, he eventually got better and better with his skill and over the years he accumulated a wealth of few hundred recipes to make ranging from breakfast, to chicken and poultry, to beef, pork, fish, seafood, salads, soups, snacks and even bars and desserts.
+As he started practicing every day, he eventually got better and better with his skill and over the years he accumulated a wealth of a few hundred recipes to make ranging from breakfast to chicken and poultry, to beef, pork, fish, seafood, salads, soups, snacks, and even bars and desserts.

 He then went on to categorize his recipes and filtered them to meet all the following 3 criteria:

 - They must be nutritionally balanced so as to promote muscle building and fat loss.

 Out of several hundred recipes, only about 200 made it to his anabolic cookbook.
 The remaining were either nutritious but difficult to make, or tasty but not nutritionally balanced, and so on.
 This is a large enough number of recipes for all occasions to give enough variation and avoid boredom.

 Dave Ruel’s cookbook for bodybuilders is very useful not just from a nutritional standpoint but also a practical one.
 It does not give instructions on how exactly you should structure your meal plans, however, it gives you the information you need to calculate your daily calorie intake through handy software, depending on your body type and lifestyle.